Buddies

 - Be like a manager for the new volunteer.
 Remember, this is a non-official, unrecorded and casual role.

 - Feel like this is something permanent.
-Being a buddy might not last forever, just as long as you and the new volunteer feel comfortable with the arrangements you’ve made.
-It may naturally fizz away after a while, when the new volunteer no longer needs support, and that’s OK.
+Being a buddy might not last forever and it may naturally fizz away after a while.
+But that's OK as long as you and the new volunteer feels comfortable with the arrangements you’ve made.

 Having an understanding of Scouts in your local area, who’s who, and what groups exist would be great, but all that information should be in the welcome pack too.